Physical Medicine and Rehabilitation Clerkship

 Director: Theodore Scott, M.D.

-Other Faculty: M. Fredericson, R. Mitra, M. Smuck
+Other Faculty: M. Fredericson, J Levin, E. Roh, M. Smuck